majg0/nxtpression/README.md

 <details><summary><code>compileObjectTemplate: obj => (context => Observable)</code></summary>

-Compiles and combines all templates in an object recursively.
+Compiles and combines all templates in an object or array recursively.

-WARNING: templates in arrays are not supported.

 </details>